 Currently the Director of External Affairs for the New Jersey Children's Foundation, Galen Johnson's professional experience has always centered around promoting the success of children.
 Galen has worked in foster care, coached high school and college cross country and track & field, and taught middle and high school physical education in the East Orange School District.
 Most recently, Galen was the Director of Youth Leadership Development at The North Ward Center, where he led numerous programs and activities for youth including a Little League Baseball program, and the largest youth basketball league in Newark.
 A graduate of The College of New Jersey and St. Mary’s College of California, Galen resides in Maplewood with his partner Mikaela and their two children.

-Dena Lowenbach, Secretary, began her relationship with Newark in 1964, when she worked as the Librarian for the N.J.
+Dena Lowenbach, Lifetime Trustee, began her relationship with Newark in 1964, when she worked as the Librarian for the N.J.
 Commission for the Blind.
 Changing course, she spent 12 years as as a residential realtor in suburban Essex County, where she was a member of the Million Dollar Club.
 But Newark called her back!
-In 1991 she was the first volunteer of “NJPAC project”, where she headed up the volunteer department as director for 6 years.
+In 1991 she was the first volunteer of “NJPAC project”, where she headed up the volunteer department as director for six years.
 Since 1996, Dena has been a trustee of the Women’s Association, chairing such events as the Annual Luncheon, Valentine Dinner, Volunteer Dinner, plus chairing the Cultural Legacy Committee.
 In fact, the annual volunteer of the year award is named in her honor.
 In 2001, Dena co-founded GlassRoots, and since has served as our president, secretary, a member of the Executive Board, and as chair of the Development and Governance Committees.